Graduate Certificate in Medical & Applied Health Communication

 The application deadlines are

-December 7 for the spring semester.
-You will need to complete and submit the following:
+May 1 for summer sessions.
+You will need to submit the following: :

 Apply Texas application